grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/getting-started.md

   baseURL: 'http://localhost:3000',
 ```

 2. Playwright uses [projects](https://playwright.dev/docs/test-projects) to logically group tests that have the same configuration.
-We're going to add two projects.
-The first project called `auth` is a setup project will login to Grafana and store the authenticated state on disk.
-The second project `run-tests` runs all the tests in a browser of choice.
+We're going to add two projects:
+   1. `auth` is a setup project will login to Grafana and store the authenticated state on disk.
+   1. `run-tests` runs all the tests in a browser of choice.
 By adding a dependency to the `auth` project we ensure login only happens once, and all tests in the `run-tests` project will start already authenticated.

    Your Playwright config should have the following project configuration: